Home

 The federal census of 1880 shows that Springer resided with his parents in West Newton, Westmoreland County, PA, where he labored as a coal miner.

-Just four years later, in 1886, when Springer was age 33, he and his parents and siblings ventured westward to Kansas, leaving their longtime homes, and settling in Pittsburg, Crawford County.
+The following year, in 1886, when Springer was age 33, he and his parents, adult siblings and one newborn nephew ventured westward to Kansas, leaving their longtime homes, and settling in Pittsburg, Crawford County, in southeastern Kansas.
+Their entourage numbered 10 people in all.

-Trained in the rugged coal mines of Western Pennsylvania, Springer and his brothers are said to have "removed the first coal by using a slope mine, in what is now Lincoln Park in Pittsburg..."
-The photographic postcard seen here shows a deep coal mine in Pittsburg in the early 1900s.
+Trained in the rugged coal mines of Western Pennsylvania, Springer and his brothers went to work right away in the coal fields of southeastern Kansas and western Missouri.
+They are said to have "removed the first coal by using a slope mine, in what is now Lincoln Park in Pittsburg..."

 Springer's patent for a mine-door, filed on March 14, 1895, and approved on Christmas Eve 1895, when he was living in Minden Mines.
 Click for the full text of the U.S. Patent Office's approved summary.

 In November 1897, Springer married Mary Marie Wolfe (1877-1923).
-She was a native of France or Germany, born in March 1878, and came to the United States as an infant.
+She was a native of France, born in March 1878, and came to the United States as an infant.
 The wedding took place in Barton County, MO.

-The Minerds had two sons -- Samuel Minerd II and Frank Benjamin Minerd.
+The Minerds bore two sons -- Samuel Minerd II and Frank Benjamin Minerd.

-Springer continued his interest as an inventor, and in 1924, when they resided in Howard, Elk County, KS, he filed an application for a patent for a new type of hay stacking device.
+Ironically, Mary's death occurred when Springer was reaching a peak in his work as an inventor.
+In 1924, when they resided in Howard, he filed an application for a patent for a new type of hay stacking device.
 A sketch is seen here, from an elevation perspective.
 The patent was approved on Jan.
 12, 1926.
 In his narrative, he wrote: An object of the invention resides in providing a hay stacker or like character of device, wherein the wheeled platform carries a vertically extending standard...
 Another object of the invention resides in providing a wheel supported platform, on which is mounted a drum..."
 Click here for the full text of the patent summary as approved by the U.S. Patent Office.

-At some point, they moved to Croweburg, a tiny coal mining community north of Pittsburg.
-It's likely that Springer worked at one of the the Crow Coal Company mines, as Mine 16 was less than half a mile from the Minerd homeplace.
-Springer may have been a coal mine boss as his land holdings were more than most other miners in the area.
+As a widower, Springer moved to Croweburg, a tiny coal mining community north of Pittsburg.
+It's likely that he worked at one of the the Crow Coal Company mines, as Mine 16 was less than half a mile from the Minerd homeplace.
+He may have been a coal mine boss as his land holdings were more than most other miners in the area.
 The tract remained in the family until 1964, when their heirs sold it to Joe and Elizabeth Burnick for a token dollar.
+His brother John Henry Minerd also made his home in Croweburg during that era.